githubtraining/reviewing-a-pull-request/responses/04_requesting-changes.md

 ### :keyboard: Activity: Requesting changes

-1. On the pull request, click **Files changed**.
+1. On the pull request, click **Files changed**
-1. Hover over the line of code where you'd like to add a comment, and click the blue comment icon.
+1. Hover over the line of code where you'd like to add a comment, and click the blue comment icon
-1. In the comment window, type your comment.
-When you're done, click **Start a review**.
-If you have already started a review, you can click **Add review comment**.
+1. In the comment window, type your comment
+1. Click **Start a review**
+  - If you have already started a review, you can click **Add review comment**
-1. Above the changed code, click **Review changes**.
+1. Above the changed code, click **Review changes**
-1. Type a comment summarizing your feedback on the proposed changes.
+1. Type a comment summarizing your feedback on the proposed changes
     - _Note: The problem here is that too many Tetris pieces are the same color.
 In your review, you might want to suggest that I choose colors which would be easier to see when playing the game._
-1. Select **Request changes** to submit feedback that must be addressed before the pull request can be merged.
+1. Select **Request changes** to submit feedback that must be addressed before the pull request can be merged
-1. Click **Submit review**.
+1. Click **Submit review**

 <hr>
 <h3 align="center">Return to this pull request for my next comment</h3>